CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 get an address in this range.

-## Enabling DHCP via relay

-To enable DHCP on another VLAN and relay from the current VLAN the 'Relay DHCP' action is chosen instead of the 'Provide DHCP' action.

 ## Extending a reserved dynamic IP range

 If necessary, it is possible to add further portions of the subnet to the